Mission

 Dr. Hirsch has been an active contributor to the intellectual life of CPRC.
 She is a founding member of the Center who for many years led the Gender, Sexuality, Health and HIV Primary Research Area (now the Reproductive Health and HIV Primary Research Area), and continues to participate in its events, as well as in those of the Migration and Immigration group.

-• Heidi Allen, PhD, MSW, is an associate professor at Columbia University School of Social Work.
+Heidi Allen, PhD, MSW, is a professor at the Columbia University School of Social Work.
 She studies the impact of social policies, like Medicaid– America’s health insurance for the poor – on health and financial well-being.
 She is a former emergency department social worker and spent several years in state health policy, where she focused on health system redesign and public health insurance expansions.
 Dr. Allen is currently involved in a variety of research projects focused on social policy at the intersection of health and poverty.

-• Gerard Torrats-Espinosa is an Assistant Professor of Sociology at Columbia University.
+Gerard Torrats-Espinosa is an Assistant Professor of Sociology at Columbia University.

 His research draws from the literatures on urban sociology, stratification, and criminology, and it focuses on understanding how the spatial organization of the American stratification system creates and reproduces inequalities.
 His current research agenda investigates how the neighborhood context, particularly the experience of community violence, determines the life chances of children; how social capital and social organization emerge and evolve in spatial contexts; and how place and geography structure educational and economic opportunity in America and elsewhere.